Note: This is a guest post by Jerry Low

 Another easy way to judge the profitability of a niche is by looking at the merchants’ numbers at CJ.com.
 The affiliate platforms display a number of useful metrics when you search for advertisers (see image).

-When I jumped into the satellite TV industry, the competition between dealers was very steep and they still relied heavily on affiliates to grow their business.
+When I jumped into the satellite TV industry, the competition between dealers was very steep and they still relied heavily on affiliates to grow their online business.
 Since there wasn’t much competition, I ended up being one of the top affiliates, which meant higher commission rates and better partnership deals.

 I was making so many sales that at one point, I had my own dedicated phone order numbers.
 This meant that customers who call in to make an order will be credited as my sales.

 Takeaways for Affiliate Marketers

 If you want to make money doing affiliate marketing, you need to focus on the right niche market.
 That means doing proper market research and a little bit of trial and error.
 Soft products – ebook, web services, memberships, discounted hosting; are usually easier to sell and come with better commission rate.
 Leverage on that.

 And – don’t worry if you stumbled for the first tries, just keep going until you find your niche market.